sunspot/sunspot/README.md

 ### Ordering

-By default, Sunspot orders results by "score": the Solr-determined relevant score.
+By default, Sunspot orders results by "score": the Solr-determined relevancy metric.
 Sorting can be customized with the `order_by` method:

 ```ruby
 # Order by average rating, descending